ben-from-earth/learn-github/README.md

 # learn-github
-This repository is for learning Github
+This repository is to get started with Github.
+Happy Learning!